 - Relationship Imbalance.
 Some of the PDs have too intense relationships such as borderlines, histrionics, and dependents, while other PDs lack intimacy like narcissists, avoidant, schizoid, schizotypal, obsessive-compulsive, and anti-social.
 Either way, there is no balance within the relationship and they are either too enmeshed or completely lack intimacy.

 - No Progress.
 There is not a lot of growth for a PD.
-They can change but the change is very slow and time consuming.
+They can change but the change is prolonged and time-consuming.
 Most PDs don’t ever stop being a PD with the exception of a borderline.
 This is the only PD that research has shown can and does improve with specific types of therapy.

 - Blame Shifting.
 When a PD enters therapy with a significant other, they are very quick to paint a pristine image of themselves while making the other person look crazy.
 Obsessive-compulsives will even come in with a list of faults to hand the therapist with all the flaws of their partner exposed.
 When confronted with their errors, they are quick to blame others.